 Low cost options like Affinity or no cost option like Inkscape in my opinion are non starters for the most part because of a multitude of technical issues with editing there exported files in other applications.
 This issue becomes more apparent as the complexity of the file increases.
 Also in my experience much of the core technology support is limited.

 Designers who output their own files or design their files output.

 Adobe again is supported the most in print however that's where they stop having any advantage, if it is an advantage because many times support is very poor.
 Todays print shops are few in number and many are severely limited in knowledge.

-Corel is just as capable for most print, by most I mean 99.5% they fall short on large page count documents but make up for it by being vastly superior for large and grand scale print, vehicle wraps, donor walls and signage up to 150 foot square, in 1 to 1 scale.
+Corel is just as capable for most print, by most I mean 99.5% it falls short on large page count documents but makes up for it by being vastly superior for large and grand scale print, vehicle wraps, donor walls and signage up to 150 foot square, in 1 to 1 scale.
 However support is no better than Adobe.

 Affinity or Inkscape will only be as good as the user, as far as that goes so will MicroSoft Publisher but YOU THE USER have to be extra capable.